-- A. A reference to the applicant organization's listing in the Internal Revenue Service's (IRS) most recent list of tax-exempt organizations described in section 501(c)(3) of the IRS Code. - B. A copy of a currently valid IRS tax exemption certificate. - C. A statement from a State taxing body, State attorney general, or other appropriate State official certifying that the applicant organization has a non-profit status and that none of the net earnings accrue to any private shareholders or individuals. - D. A certified copy of the organization's certificate of incorporation or similar document that clearly establishes non-profit status. - E. Any of the items in the subparagraphs immediately above for a State or national parent organization and a statement signed by the parent organization that the applicant organization is a local non-profit affiliate. - F. A signed statement on official letterhead by an official authorized to apply for grant funds on behalf of the public entity shall suffice. - G. Attach documentation of non-profit and/or public status to the application package.
+- A reference to the applicant organization's listing in the Internal Revenue Service's (IRS) most recent list of tax-exempt organizations described in section 501(c)(3) of the IRS Code. - A copy of a currently valid IRS tax exemption certificate. - A statement from a State taxing body, State attorney general, or other appropriate State official certifying that the applicant organization has a non-profit status and that none of the net earnings accrue to any private shareholders or individuals. - A certified copy of the organization's certificate of incorporation or similar document that clearly establishes non-profit status. - Any of the items in the subparagraphs immediately above for a State or national parent organization and a statement signed by the parent organization that the applicant organization is a local non-profit affiliate. - A signed statement on official letterhead by an official authorized to apply for grant funds on behalf of the public entity will suffice.

+Attach documentation of non-profit and/or public status to the application package.